AnthonyKrueger/04-homework-codeQuiz/README.md

 Players lose time and 5 points for every wrong answer they provide.

 Only the top 10 scores are saved to the server to prevent useless data build up.

+Questions appear in random order ad the order of the answer choices is also randomized to ensure that the order of things can't be memorized.